perhenrik/ExtraHardMode/readme.md

 ### EnderDragon

 Is the EnderDragon boring, just flying around and doing nothing?
 No more!
 This dragon is really tough.
 She spawns lots of minions and can call enderman to help her out.
 Good gear will be required to beat her, but the rewards are great.

+* The Ender Dragon respawns so that all players have a challenging common goal, and she always drops a dragon egg when killed.
+It makes a great trophy for the slayer's house.
+* The Ender Dragon spews explosive fireballs which throw flaming shrapnel on impact.
+She also summons minions to his aid, making combat challenging and frenzied - forcing players to hit a moving target with arrows while simultaneously dodging fireballs and battling minions.
+* Building is not allowed in the end, so players must face the dragon and his minions head-on.
+* All players are notified when a player challenges the dragon, and will also be notified of the outcome of the battle.
+When the dragon defeats a player, she regains 25% of his health.

 ``` yaml